JonathanY234/Acer-Battery-Manager-for-Linux/README.md

 # Unofficial Acer Care Center for Linux

 This program only works on Acer laptops that support the battery features.
+(Most newish ones)

 ## Overview